LeidyGil/leidygil.github.io/SQL_English.md

 LIMIT      - LIMIT the results to this amount.

 Exercise:
-Given the following tables, SELECT all the information of the user 'juan.perez@example.com'.
+Given the following tables, select all the information of the user 'juan.perez@example.com'.
 ```sql
 SELECT * FROM usuarios JOIN notas ON usuarios.email = notas.email WHERE usuarios.email = 'juan.perez@example.com';
 ```